juliusgreiff/bachelor-thesis/README.md

-This is the code of my bachelor's thesis 'The Impact of the Leverage Effect in GARCH Models in Risk Management'.
+This is the code for my bachelor's thesis titled 'The Impact of the Leverage Effect in GARCH Models in Risk Management'.

-This repository contains a high-scaled PDF version of the thesis as well as all code I have programmed.
-(The different simulations I have run are found in the 'Simulations' folder.
-The listings of US treasuries for the kernel density estimator are in the 'data' folder.
-In the 'functions' folder, you can find the implementation of the two yield curve estimators, the data-generating processes, and my version of a smooth Fama Bliss method.
-Additionally, multiple helper functions are also defined.
-For example, to calculate the yield-to-maturity or duration.
-I also wrote functions that decrease the amount of code needed in each simulation to clean up their files.
-The scripts in the 'graphics' folder contain all the code used for the figures that were seen in my thesis.)
+The repository contains all the code I have written.

+The different simulations I have conducted can be found in the 'Simulations' folder.
+Each simulation is coded in a separate file.
+The initialization of the Monte Carlo simulation study is performed in the 'MonteCarlo_Results' file.
+It specifies the number of simulations, sources every simulation file, and creates a dataframe with the final results.

+In the 'Plots and Illustrations' folder, you can find the code for all the graphics presented in my thesis.